-Car title loans often have interest rates that come in much higher than installment loans and personal loans.
-You could end up paying $250 in interest just to borrow $1,000 for 30 days.
-Of course, the rates are higher because most title loan companies won’t obsess over your credit score.
-Instead, they want to know if you have enough vehicle equity to serve as collateral for the loan.
-But if your loan doesn’t have any early payment penalties, you may be able to save some money by paying the balance off before it’s due.
+Car title loans often have higher interest rates than installment and personal loans.
+According to our title loan calculator, you could pay $250 in interest to borrow $1,000 for 30 days.
+Of course, the rates are higher because most companies won’t obsess over your credit score.
+Instead, they want to know if you have enough vehicle use as collateral for the loan.
+But if your loan has no early payment penalties, you can save money by paying the balance off before it’s due.

-How to get money to pay off your title loan early
+Ways to money to pay off your title loan fast and early

 - Borrow money from a family member.
 Although it’s difficult to talk to loved ones about finances, borrowing money from family can help you get back on your feet and will cost less than rolling over your loan.

 - Refinance.
-If you have decent credit, you may be able to refinance your car title loan into a personal loan with a longer-term and lower interest rate.
+If you have decent credit, you can refinance your car title loan into a personal loan with a longer-term and lower interest rate.

 - Get a side hustle.
-Pick up some freelance work or sign up for gig apps to earn some extra money to put toward your loan.
+Pick up some freelance work or sign up for gig apps to earn extra money for your loan.